lisa/reve/README.md

 Reve is a library for the Eve Online API written in Ruby.

+## Status of the Library

+[On May 8th, 2018](https://developers.eveonline.com/blog/article/a-eulogy-for-xml-crest) CCP Games retired the API for which this library was created.
+There may still be open pull requests and issues for this project due to a focus of the maintaner's time elsewhere (apologies for that, truly), but it is time to finally retire this project for good.
+There are no plans to migrate this codebase to the new API.
+Thank you to everyone that has used and contributed to the library over the years. - @lisa, original library creator and maintainer.

 # Examples

 The following are examples using the library.